-'Trad' (the author abbreviation of John Tradescant) is the the weed species Tradescantia fluminensis (also known as T. albiflora).
-It is a problem weed.
-This is because it can cover the ground in a thick mat that prevents the regeneration of rainforest seedlings.
-It also competes with four species in the same family, Commelinaceae, that are native to Ourimbah Creek.
-These native species are Aneilema acuminatum, Aneilema biflorum, Commelina cyanea and Pollia crispata.
+Trad is the weed Tradescantia fluminensis (also known as T. albiflora).
+While the privets are the most important woody weeds, trad can be a big problem on the forest floor.
+It covers the ground in a thick mat and prevents the regeneration of rainforest seedlings.
+It also smothers four Australian native species that are closely-related: Aneilema acuminatum, Aneilema biflorum, Commelina cyanea and Pollia crispata.

 Where trad isn't growing as a thick mat, it can be weeded by hand.
-Be sure to wear gloves (surgical gloves are best for delicate weeding), because trad sap can cause an allergic response.
-There are also a few points to watch out for.
+Wear gloves (surgical gloves are best for delicate weeding), because trad sap can cause an allergic response.
+Important points:

-Trad can grow in damp, shady places as a thick mat.
-Unless you are fond of lost causes, don't try to hand weed large areas of such thick monocultures.
-An effective strategy is to attack the mat in the following way.
+Trad grows in damp, shady places as a thick mat.
+Unless you are fond of lost causes, or have vast resources of labour, don't try to hand-weed large areas of such thick monocultures.
+One effective strategy is to attack the mat in the following stages

 The long term method

 Trad thrives in partially-shaded, moist and fertile areas - just the kind of places that would, in its absence, regenerate rainforest.
 But even trad has its limits.
 It struggles to grow in mature rainforest, especially where a diversity of vines has helped to close the canopy.
 The mature trees are also highly efficient at taking up nutrients as soon as they are liberated from the fallen leaves.
 With good management, regenerating rainforest will attain that resilient stage more quickly, shading and starving out this extraordinary weed.